cybozu-go/moco/docs/design.md

 Behaviors
 ---------

+### How to watch the status of instances

+Fetch the following information with mysql-client from each instance:

+1. GTID
+2. Replication source
+3. read-only mode

+### How to bootstrap MySQL Cluster

+When all instances are the initial state, bootstrap the cluster as follows:

+1. Select the first instance as the primary.
+2. Set the replication source using `CHANGE MASTER TO` for a replica instances.
+3. Create Service resources to access to primary and replicas.
+4. Update `MySQLCluster.status.currentPrimaryIndex` with the primary name.
+5. Turn off read-only mode on the primary.

 ### How to execute failover when the primary fails

 When the primary fails, the cluster is recovered in the following process: